wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 <properties
-   pageTitle="Implantar VMs com várias NICs usando a CLI do Azure no Gerenciador de Recursos | Microsoft Azure" description="Saiba como implantar VMs com várias NICs usando a CLI do Azure no Gerenciador de Recursos" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy multi NIC VMs using the Azure CLI in Resource Manager | Microsoft Azure" description="Learn how to deploy multi NIC VMs using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"